hivenetes/ai-ml-bootstrapper/gif-creator/README.md

-# GIF Generator
+# GIF Creator

-The GIF Generator is a Python-based application that allows users to generate animated GIFs from text prompts.
-Users can enter a single prompt or multiple prompts separated by semicolons (`;`).
-The application uses the `diffusers` library to generate images based on the provided prompts and then combines these images into an animated GIF.
+This project is part of the [AI/ML Bootstrapper](https://github.com/hivenetes/ai-ml-bootstrapper) repository, designed to help users easily create GIFs from a single prompt.
+The GIF Creator module offers a simple way to generate animated GIFs using image generation, image to video generation and finally video to Gif images.

 ## Features

-- Generate GIFs from single or multiple text prompts.
-- User-friendly interface built with Gradio.
-- Examples provided for easy usage.
-- Uses State of the art Flux model for image generation
+- Single prompt to create Gif
+- Change Number of Inference steps, Guidance scale, Seed to adjust Image creation

 ## Installation